-3.1 Los Padres Dam
+3.1 Los Padres Dam (LPD)

 LPD is located at River Mile (RM, measured from the ocean) 24.8 on the Carmel River, which is a California Central coastal stream that flows into the Monterey Bay National Marine Sanctuary about five miles south of Monterey.
 LPD, built in 1948 at a cost of over \$1.5 million, is currently owned by the California American Water (Cal-Am) Company, forms a 148-foot high earth fill barrier along the river and includes a 600-foot long concrete spillway with an apron before dropping into the river.
-It has been a known fish passage impediment for both upstream and downstream migrating S-CCC [South-Central California Coast] steelhead, and impacts downstream habitat for steelhead by blocking the natural sediment supply.
+It has been a known fish passage impediment for both upstream and downstream migrating South-Central California Coast (S-CCC) steelhead, and impacts downstream habitat for steelhead by blocking the natural sediment supply.

 Due to episodic flows and the highly erosive nature of the contributing watershed, reservoir storage has shrunk about 40% from 3,030 acre-feet (AF) to about 1,775 AF at the spillway level.
-Usable storage is estimated at about 1,400 AF.
+Usable storage is estimated at about 1,450 AF or about 48% of original storage capacity.
 In 1995, the State Water Resources Control Board (SWRCB) reduced Cal-Am's water right associated with the dam to 2,179 AF, due to siltation.
 The long-term siltation rate at the reservoir is estimated at 10 to 20 AFY (the range in the estimate is heavily influenced by a single year's worth of siltation in 1978).
 The reservoir has not been dredged since it was built.
-Downstream of the dam, there is significant armoring of the streambed and incision into floodplain deposits along the lower 16-mile alluvial portion of Carmel Valley as a result of sediment retention at both LPD and at the former site of the San Clemente Dam at RM 18.6, which began construction in the winter of 1920.
+Downstream of the dam, there is significant armoring of the streambed and incision into floodplain deposits along the lower 16-mile alluvial portion of Carmel Valley as a result of sediment retention at both LPD and at the former site of the San Clemente Dam at RM 18.6, which began construction in the winter of 1920 and was completed in the spring of 1921.
+San